l90lpa/burgers-solvers/README.md

-# Burger's Solvers
+# PDE Solvers and Automatic Differentiation

-This project contains a collection of solver for the 1D viscid Burger's equation, written in Python using various libraries
+This project contains a collection of solvers various PDEs, for experimenting with automatic differentiation

 ## Dependencies